Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Models and problem definition

 In this work we describe quantum systems in an algebraic framework, following e.g. \cite{maassen2010quantum,beny2015algebraic,bouten2007introduction,kr1992introduction}.
-The quantum system of interest is associated with a $*$-(sub)algebra $\As\subseteq \Bf(\Hc)$.
-The self-adjoint operators in $\Hf(\As)$ represent the observable quantities of the quantum system.
-The available information on the system is condensed in a linear positive and normalized functional $\Pb[A] = \left<\rho,A\right>_{HS}$, where $\rho$ is a density operator in $\mathfrak{D}(\Hc)=\{\rho|\rho=\rho^\dag\geq0, \tr(\rho)=1\}$.
-We will refer to $\rho$ as the {\em state} of the system.
+The quantum system of interest is associated with a unital $*$-algebra $\Bf(\Hc)$.
+The self-adjoint operators in $\Hf(\Hc)$ represent the observable quantities, while the available information on the system is condensed in a linear, positive and normalized functional $\Eb_{\rho}[\cdot]= \left<\rho,\cdot\right>_{HS}$, where $\rho\in\Df(\Hc)$ is the {\em state} of the system, providing the expectation values of the observables with respect to a given state.
+We next introduce the class of dynamics of interest, together with the key assumptions we shall leverage to reduce the model: the interest in reproducing {\em only} a subset of time-varying quantities of interest, and the knowledge that the initial state for the dynamics belongs to a {\em limited subset of initial conditions}.